MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-ForeignConnector.md

 - DropDirectory parameter in the Set-ForeignConnector cmdlet: This value is set for each Foreign Connector that exists on the server.

 By default, the RootDropDirectoryPath parameter is blank.
-This indicates the value of RootDropDirectoryPath is the Exchange 2010 installation folder.
-The default Exchange 2010 installation folder is C:\\Program Files\\Microsoft\\Exchange Server\\.
+This indicates the value of RootDropDirectoryPath is the Exchange installation folder (the default folder is C:\Program Files\Microsoft\Exchange Server).
 By default, the value of the DropDirectory parameter is the name of the Foreign connector.

 If the value of the DropDirectory parameter doesn't contain absolute path information, the location of the Drop directory is defined by the combination of the DropDirectory parameter and the RootDropDirectoryPath parameter.
 If the value of the DropDirectory parameter contains absolute path information, the value of the RootDropDirectoryPath must be unspecified.
 The location of the Drop directory is defined only by the value of the DropDirectory parameter.